rsyncOSX/RsyncUIdocs/content/post/Built.md

 ### RsyncUI and SwiftUI

 *RsyncUI* utilizes *SwiftUI* for the UI.
 UI components are views, which is a value type `struct` and not a reference type `class`.
 UI components are added to RsyncUI by code.
-Example of a view is the [Details view](https://github.com/rsyncOSX/RsyncUI/blob/main/RsyncUI/Views/Detailsview/DetailsView.swift) selecting the `DryRun` button.

-The details view:
-{{< figure src="/images/Xcode/detailsview.png" alt="" position="center" style="border-radius: 8px;" >}}

  A property within a value type can only be modified by a `mutating func`.
 In  SwitfUI there are special property wrappers like `@State` and `@Binding` for local and private properties and properties for transferring data between views .
 These property wrappers enables to modify a property within a SwiftUI view.
 There are property wrapper  like `@StateObject` which are of reference type.
 The latter property wrapper is initialized in the view as a class of type Observeable object.
 And there are many other property wrappers to be used within SwiftUI.
 RsyncUI utilizes only a few.

 Every time like a property wrapper is changed the view in a SwiftUI based app is recreated by the runtime.
 The internal model for creating views is a kind of complex and it is superfast.
 The cost of creating a value type vs a reference type is way more effective.

+### macOS Sonoma and Swift 5.9

+ On macOS Sonoma, macOS 14 and Swift 5.9 there is a new Observable macro which replaces the propertywrappers like State, StateObject, ObservedObject, and EnvironmentObject.
+I have commenced the work to migrate the present property wrappers.
+For macOS 12 and 13 the present propertywrappers has  to be used.

 ## Asynchronous execution - boths apps